 Read MoreEarly Hearing Loss Screenings Can Prevent Developmental Delays in Children

-Hearing plays a critical role in a child’s cognitive, social, and emotional development.
-If hearing loss goes undiagnosed, serious delays can occur, and speech and ability to understand language can be affected.
+Hearing is critical to a child’s cognitive, social, and emotional development.
+If hearing loss goes undiagnosed, severe delays can occur, and speech and the ability to understand language can be affected.
 Early detection and intervention can minimize the negative impacts of hearing loss.
-In order to identify hearing loss and provide intervention before the age of six months, each state has …
+Each state has established an Early Hearing Detection and Intervention (EHDI) program to identify hearing loss and …

 Read MoreHeart Health and Hearing: An Unlikely Relationship